-- \ Practice Tip: When modelling this out and comparing different effective tax rates, entity distributions should be considered.
+Practice Tip: When modeling this out and comparing different effective tax rates, entity distributions should be considered.
 If a business plans to reinvest all of its after-tax proceeds and not make any distributions, a C corporation would likely provide a greater opportunity for growth because the after-tax proceeds (which are subject to federal tax at a 21 percent rate) generally are higher than those of a flow-through entity (assuming the flow-through entity makes distributions to enable its owners to pay taxes).
-Conversely, if a business plans to distribute all of its income, a flow-through entity likely is more efficient. - \ Caution: Major issues can arise under various state and local tax and/or foreign country tax systems that would need to be factored into any choice of entity analysis.
+Conversely, if a business plans to distribute all of its income, a flow-through entity likely is more efficient.

+Caution: Major issues can arise under various state and local tax and/or foreign country tax systems that would need to be factored into any choice of entity analysis.
 It is also important to note that a C-corporation cannot avoid paying shareholder distributions (dividends) without having a reasonable business need to retain the cash.
 Otherwise, it risks becoming subject to a 20 percent Accumulated Earnings Tax (AET).
-Such reasonableness of anticipated cash needs should be assessed based on facts existing at the close of the tax year and, because the burden of proof rests with the taxpayer, proper documentation is recommended. - → Build Back Better Act (BBBA) Key Provisions: If enacted in its current form, the BBBA would expand the 3.8% net investment income tax to S corporation shareholders, limited partners and LLC members regardless of whether the taxpayer materially participates in such business.
-This change would apply to joint filers with income in excess of \$500,000 (\$400,000 for head of household and single filers, \$250,000 for married taxpayers filing separate returns).
-This provision is intended to ensure that individuals with interests in pass-through entities will be subject to the 3.8% net investment income tax or the self-employment tax on all income (whether wages, passive income or active business income) derived from such entities.
+Such reasonableness of anticipated cash needs should be assessed based on facts existing at the close of the tax year and, because the burden of proof rests with the taxpayer, proper documentation is recommended.

-• Net Operating Losses (NOLs).
-The Tax Cuts and Jobs Act (TCJA) of 2017 eliminated the carryback of net operating losses (NOLs) for individuals and corporations for tax years ending after December 31, 2017.
-The TCJA allowed taxpayers to indefinitely carry forward NOLs, but the amount that could be used in any given year was capped at 80% of taxable income.
-The CARES Act temporarily relaxed rules governing the use of NOLs that were established under the TCJA for tax years beginning January 1, 2018 and ending December 31, 2020.
-Starting January 1, 2021, net operating losses arising in tax year 2021 and beyond may only be carried forward indefinitely.
+Reminder - Net Operating Losses (NOLs): The Tax Cuts and Jobs Act (TCJA) of 2017 eliminated the carryback of net operating losses (NOLs) for individuals and corporations for tax years ending after December 31, 2017.
+Starting January 1, 2021, NOLs arising in tax year 2021 and beyond may only be carried forward indefinitely.
 In addition, for tax years 2021 and beyond, a NOL may not exceed 80% of taxable income computed without regarded to the NOL deduction.